 Tattoo Removal Requires Customization

 Just as no two tattoos are exactly alike, laser tattoo removal varies greatly in the way it’s performed.
 It’s essential to find a board certified dermatologist or licensed healthcare provider to perform the tattoo laser removal.
 There are many different wavelengths and your provider will need to know exactly which one works the best to remove the unwanted ink on your body.
 Depending on the age, size, color and shape of your tattoo, as well as the tone of your skin, laser tattoo removal typically requires multiple passes to fully get rid of the tattoo.

 Most people describe tattoo laser removal to feel like a rubber band snapping against their skin.
 While the sensation can be uncomfortable, there is no need for anesthesia.
 Your physician will determine your threshold for pain and if needed will give you a topical anesthesia ointment or an oral painkiller.

 Looking for a Faster Way to Remove Tattoos?

 If you want your tattoo gone pronto, look no further than the R20 Method of laser tattoo removal.
-Pioneered by top New York dermatologist Dr. Eric Schweiger of Schweiger Dermatology, the R20 technique allows for four passes of the laser to be performed in one session, with a 20-minute break in between each pass.
-This is essentially the same as having four sessions done in just one office visit.
+Pioneered by top New York dermatologist Dr. Eric Schweiger of Schweiger Dermatology, the R20 technique allows for 2-4 passes of the laser-based on the recommendation of your provider.
+The passes are performed in one session, with a 20-minute break in between each.
+This is essentially the same as having multiple sessions done in just one office visit.
 The R20 method is ideal for those who have a big event, such as a wedding or job interview, and need their tattoo removed as quickly as possible.